Ageing of the immune system (Immunosenescence)

 - Get a good night’s sleep

-- 10–15 minutes of sun on your skin per day, to boost your Vitamin D
+- 10–15 minutes of sun on your skin per day in the summer, to boost your Vitamin D, and Vitamin D supplements in winter

 - Maintain and build relationships with family and friends